 Because each VA facility organizes its leadership structure to address the needs and expectations of the local veteran population it serves, organizational charts may differ across facilities.
 Figure 3 illustrates this facility's reported organizational structure.
-The facility has a leadership team consisting of the director, interim chief of staff, associate director for Patient Care Services (ADPCS), deputy director, and assistant director.
-The interim chief of staff, ADPCS, and deputy director oversee patient care, which requires managing service directors and chiefs of programs and practices.
+The facility has a leadership team consisting of the director, chief of staff, associate director for Patient Care Services (ADPCS), and associate director (primarily nonclinical).
+The chief of staff and ADPCS oversee patient care, which requires managing service directors and chiefs of programs and practices.

-12 L. Botwinick, M. Bisognano, and C. Haraden, "Leadership Guide to Patient Safety," Institute for Healthcare Improvement, Innovation Series White Paper.
-2006. www.IHI.org (The website was accessed on February 2, 2017.)
+11 L. Botwinick, M. Bisognano, and C. Haraden, "Leadership Guide to Patient Safety," Institute for Healthcare Improvement, Innovation Series White Paper.
+2006. www.IHI.org.
+(The website was accessed on February 2, 2017.)

 Figure 3.
-Facility Organizational Chart
+Facility Organizational Chart12

-Source: Jesse Brown VA Medical Center (received November 7, 2018)
+Source: Coatesville VA Medical Center (received June 24, 2019)